-Deadline Documentation Required 01/ 03/2022 02/2023 ApplicationAcceptancePeriodBeginsPublic Comment period starts.
-01/ 07/2022 06/2023 Pre-Application Final Delivery Date (including waiver requests).
+Deadline Documentation Required 01/02/2023 Application Acceptance Period Begins.
+Public Comment period starts.
+01/06/2023 Pre-Application Final Delivery Date (including waiver requests).
 Supplemental Housing Tax Credits Intent to Request deadline.
 02/13/2023 Deadline for submission of Request for Preliminary Determination in accordance with §11.8(d) of this chapter.
-02/15/ 2022 2023 Deadline for submission of Application for .ftp access if pre-application not submitted.
+02/15/2023 Deadline for submission of Application for .ftp access if pre-application not submitted.

-((0.000 End of Application Acceptance Period and Full 03/01/ 2022 2023 Application Delivery Date (including Quantifiable CommunityParticipationdocumentation; Environmental Site Assessments (ESAs), Scope and Cost Reviews (SCRs); Appraisals; Primary Market Area Map; Feasibility Report; all Resolutions necessary under §11.3 of this chapter related to Housing De-Concentration Factors).
-Final Input from Elected Officials Delivery Date (including Resolution for Local Government Support pursuant to §11.9(d)(1) of this chapter and State Representative Input pursuant to §11.9(d)(5) of this chapter).
-04/ 01/2022 03/2023 Market Analysis Delivery Date pursuant to §11.205 of this chapter.
-05/ 06/2022 05/2023 Deadline for Third Party Request for Administrative Deficiency.
-Mid-May 2022 Early June 2023 Scoring Notices Issued for Majority of Applications Considered "Competitive."
-06/01/ 2022 2023 Public comment deadline for the comment to be included in the Board materials relating to the JuneJuly presentation of awards are due in accordance with §1.10.
-June 2022 2023 On or before June 30, publication of the list of Eligible Applications for Consideration for Award in July.
-July 2022 2023 On or before July 31, Board issuance of Final Awards.
-05/ 06/2022 05/2023 Mid May 2022Early June 2023 06/01/ 2022 2023 June 2022 2023 Chapter).
-Market Analysis Delivery Date pursuant to §11.205 of this chapter.
-Deadline for Third Party Request for Administrative Deficiency.
-Scoring Notices Issued for Majority of Applications Considered "Competitive."
-Public comment deadline for the comment to be included in the Board materials relating to the JuneJuly presentation of awards are due in accordance with §1.10.
-On or before June 30, publication of the list of Eligible Applications for Consideration for Award in July.
+Deadline Documentation Required 03/01/2023 End of Application Acceptance Period and Full Application Delivery Date (including Quantifiable Community Participation documentation; Environmental Site Assessments (ESAs), Scope and Cost Reviews (SCRs); Appraisals; Primary Market Area Map; Feasibility Report; all Resolutions necessary under §11.3 of this chapter related to Housing De- Concentration Factors).
+Final Input from Elected Officials Delivery Date (including Resolution for Local Government Support pursuant to §11.9(d)(1) of this chapter and State Representative Input pursuant to §11.9(d)(5) of this chapter.
+04/03/2023 Market Analysis Delivery Date pursuant to §11.205 of this chapter.
+05/05/2023 Deadline for Third Party Request for Administrative Deficiency.
+Early June 2023 Scoring Notices Issued for Majority of Applications Considered "Competitive."
+06/01/2023 Public comment deadline for the comment to be included in the Board materials relating to the July presentation of awards are due in accordance with §1.10.
+June 2023 On or before June 30, publication of the list of Eligible Applications for Consideration for Award in July.
+July 2023 On or before July 31, Board issuance of Final Awards.

-Mid-August 2023 Commitments are Issued.
-11/01/ 2022 2023 Carryover Documentation Delivery Date.
-11/30/ 2022 2023 Deadline for closing under §11.9(c)(8) (if applicable) (not subject to an extension under §11.2(a) pursuant to the requirements of §11.9(c)(8)).
-07/01/ 2023 2024 10% Test Documentation Delivery Date.
-12/31/ 202 4 2025 Placement in Service.
+Deadline Documentation Required August 2023 Commitments are Issued.
+11/01/2023 Carryover Documentation Delivery Date.
+11/30/2023 Deadline for closing under §11.9(c)(8) (if applicable) (not subject to an extension under §11.2(a) pursuant to the requirements of §11.9(c)(8)).
+07/01/2024 10% Test Documentation Delivery Date.
+12/31/2025 Placement in Service.
 Five business days after the date on the Deficiency Notice (without incurring point loss) Administrative Deficiency Response Deadline (unless an extension has been granted).

-- (b) Tax-Exempt Bond and Direct Loan-only Application Dates and Deadlines.
+(b) Tax-Exempt Bond and Direct Loan-only Application Dates and Deadlines.
 Applicants are strongly encouraged to submit the required items well in advance of published deadlines.
-Other deadlines may be found in Chapters 12 and 13 or a NOFA. - (1) Full Application Delivery Date.
+Other deadlines may be found in Chapters 12 and 13 or a NOFA.

+(1) Full Application Delivery Date.
 The deadline by which the Application must be received by the Department.
-For Direct Loan Applications, deadlines including the Application Acceptance Date will be defined in the applicable NOFA and for Tax-Exempt Bond Developments, such deadlines are more fully explained in §11.201 of this chapter (relating to Procedural Requirements for Application Submission). - (2) Administrative Deficiency Response Deadline.
-Such deadline shall be five business days after the date on the deficiency notice, unless extended as provided for in §11.201(6) related of this chapter (relating to the Deficiency Process.). - (3) Third Party Report Delivery Date (Environmental Site Assessment (ESA), Scope and Cost Review (SCR), Appraisal (if applicable), Market Analysis and the Feasibility
+For Direct Loan Applications, deadlines including the Application Acceptance Date will be defined in the applicable NOFA and for Tax-Exempt Bond Developments, such deadlines are more fully explained in §11.201 of this chapter (relating to Procedural Requirements for Application Submission).

+(2) Administrative Deficiency Response Deadline.
+Such deadline shall be five business days after the date on the deficiency notice, unless extended as provided for in §11.201(6) of this chapter (relating to Deficiency Process).

-Report (if applicable)).
-For Direct Loan Applications, the Third Party reports meeting the requirements described in §11.205 of this chaptertitle (relating to Required Third Party Reports) must be submitted in order for the Application to be considered complete, unless the Application is made in conjunction with an Application for Housing Tax Credits or Tax-Exempt Bond, in which case the Delivery Date for those programs will apply.
+(3) Third Party Report Delivery Date (Environmental Site Assessment (ESA), Scope and Cost Review (SCR), Appraisal (if applicable), Market Analysis and the Feasibility Report (if applicable)).
+For Direct Loan Applications, the Third Party reports meeting the requirements described in §11.205 of this title (relating to Required Third Party Reports) must be submitted in order for the Application to be considered complete, unless the Application is made in conjunction with an Application for Housing Tax Credits or Tax-Exempt Bond, in which case the Delivery Date for those programs will apply.
 For Tax-Exempt Bond Developments, the Third Party Reports must be received by the Department pursuant to §11.201(2) of this chapter.